- St. Philip’s is so tiny. Is it a real church?

 Why don’t you have a Sunday school?
 Are children welcome in church?

 St. Philip’s currently has no Sunday school because we don’t need one.
-Our parishioners are mostly over age 40, and those children who do come (mostly at the holidays) tend to want to sit with their families.
+Our parishioners are mostly adults, and those children who do come tend to want to sit with their families.

 So, yes: children are VERY welcome in church!